From Friday July 1, 2022 we're moving accounts that were created before April 20, 2022 to our updated pricing model.

 - Capture sessions shorter than 30 seconds: Allow Hotjar to capture Recordings shorter than 30 seconds.
 Otherwise, those sessions will be ignored.

-- Start Recording sessions on specific pages or when a Hotjar event occurs: Specify which pages or events should cause Hotjar to begin tracking the user's session.
-We have articles that cover page targeting and Events in more detail.
+- Start capturing sessions on specific pages or when a custom event fires: Specify which pages or events should cause Hotjar to begin tracking the user's session.
+We have articles that cover session targeting and Events in more detail.

 - Tracking URL changes: Determine which way Hotjar should evaluate URLs on your site.
 This is primarily used with single-page applications.
 Learn more about URL tracking settings.

 - Allowed iframe domains: Allow self-hosted iframes to appear inside the Recording player or in a Heatmap.
 Note that there are significant limitations around the use of iframes with Hotjar.
 Learn more about iframes in Recordings, or iframes in Heatmaps.